 Strong Training.
 Ensure that every member of the medical team, especially anesthesiologists, receives extensive and current training on anesthesia techniques, equipment use, and emergency protocols.

 Successful Communication.
-All team members should communicate openly and honestly, with a focus on the significance of discussing sensitive patient information and concerns.
+All team members should communicate openly and honestly, focusing on the significance of discussing sensitive patient information and concerns.

 Security procedures.
 Put in place stringent safety measures, such as equipment inspections, medication double-checks, and adherence to established protocols.